Coffee isn't just tasty and energizing — it may also be extremely good for you.

-Parkinson's is the second most common neurodegenerative disorder, characterized by death of dopamine-generating neurons in the brain.
-Coffee may lower the risk of Parkinson's by 32–60% (17, 18, 19, 20).
+Parkinson's is the second most common neurodegenerative disorder, characterized by the death of dopamine-generating neurons in the brain.
+Coffee may lower your risk of Parkinson's by 32–60% (17, 18, 19, 20).

-The liver is a remarkable organ that carries out hundreds of vital functions in the body.
+The liver is a remarkable organ that carries out hundreds of vital functions in your body.

 Many people still seem to think that coffee is unhealthy.

-This isn't surprising though, since it is very common for conventional wisdom to be at exact odds with what the actual studies say.
+This isn't surprising, since it is common for conventional wisdom to be at odds with what studies say.

-In two very large prospective epidemiological studies, drinking coffee was associated with a lower risk of death by all causes (26).
+In a large prospective, observational study, drinking coffee was associated with a lower risk of death by all causes (26).

-This effect is particularly profound in type II diabetics, one study showing that coffee drinkers had a 30% lower risk of death during a 20 year period (27).
+This effect is particularly profound in people with type 2 diabetes.
+One study showed that coffee drinkers had a 30% lower risk of death during a 20-year period (27).

-Bottom Line: Coffee consumption has been associated with a lower risk of death in prospective epidemiological studies, especially in type II diabetics.
+Summary Drinking coffee has been associated with a lower risk of death in prospective observational studies, especially in people with type 2 diabetes.